Events - Future Events View

 Sat, May 17, 2025 at 9:30 AM

-Come and join us for a hardy breakfast and a day of paddling.
+Come and join us for a hearty breakfast and a day of paddling.
 Multiple trips will be scheduled which you will be able to sign up for.

 Sat, May 17, 2025 at 10:30 AM